run2bizdocs/documentation/en-us/docs/builder/advanced-options/component-lookup.md

 Title: Lookup component
-Description: Neuro's lookup component allows the creation of mater-datails interfaces in item listings.
+Description: Builder's lookup component allows the creation of mater-datails interfaces in item listings.

 # Lookup Component

-The Lookup component is a feature of Neuro that allows the creation of quick lists of options, being possible to have a master-detail interface, that is, displaying a master list and the details of the selected item, for example, create fields for the user to select a country, then select a State, and then a city.
+The Lookup component is a feature of Builder that allows the creation of quick lists of options, being possible to have a master-detail interface, that is, displaying a master list and the details of the selected item, for example, create fields for the user to select a country, then select a State, and then a city.

 To use this feature in forms, you must: